 Timothy C. Hain,

 Cough syncope is a syndrome in which dizziness or syncope occurs after prolonged bouts of cough.
-See also the syncope page, if symptoms are not particular associated with a cough.
+See also the syncope page, if symptoms are not particular associated with a cough or hiccup.

 Cause of cough syncope:

 - Normal or exaggerated response to forceful cough.

 - Abnormally sensitive cardio-depressor response to Valvalva (straining)